connectivecpp/chops-net-ip/README.md

 ## Chops Wait Queue

-Chops Wait Queue is a multi-reader, multi-writer queue with wait and no-wait pop semantics, as well as simple "close" and "open" capabilities (to allow graceful shutdown or restart of thread or process communication).
-This lsdjf
+Chops Wait Queue is a multi-reader, multi-writer queue for transferring data between threads.
+It is templatized on the type of data passed through the queue as well as the queue container type.
+Data is passed with value semantics, either by copying or by moving (as opposed to a queue that transfers data by pointer or reference).
+The wait queue has both wait and no-wait pop semantics, as well as simple "close" and "open" capabilities (to allow graceful shutdown or restart of thread or process communication).
+It uses C++ standard library

+# C++ Language Requirements and Alternatives

+A significant number of C++ 11 features are used, while only basic C++ 14 and 17 features are used (e.g. `std::optional`, `std::byte`, simple usages of structured bindings, generic lambdas).
+For users that don't want to use the latest C++ compilers or compile with C++ 17 flags, Martin Moene has written an excellent set of header-only libraries that implement many useful C++ library features, both C++ 17 as well as future C++ standards.
+These include `std::optional`, `std::variant`, `std::any`, and `std::byte` (from C++ 17) as well as `std::ring_span` (C++ 20, most likely).
+He also has multiple other repositories including an implementation of the C++ Guideline Support Library (GSL).
+Martin's repositories are available at https://github.com/martinmoene.

+Using Boost libraries instead of `std::optional` (and similar C++ 17 features) is also an option, and would require minimal porting.

+While the main production branch of Chops will always be developed and tested with C++ 17 features (and the latest compilers), alternative branches and forks for older compiler versions are expected.
+In particular, a branch using Martin's libraries and general C++ 11 (or C++ 14) conformance is expected for the future, and collaboration (through forking, change requests, etc) is very welcome.
+A branch supporting a pre-C++ 11 compiler or language conformance is not likely to be directly supported through this repository (since it would require so many changes as to be almost a different codebase).

 # Dependencies